rachelm06/nurgent/README.md

 # NURGENT for Congressional App Challenge

-NURGENT is a habit-building app that uses streaks to help users make and break habits.
+NURGENT is an app that allows users to find bathrooms near them in public.
+This app not only includes public bathrooms, but also free bathrooms from hotels, parks, hotels, bookstores, fast food restaurants, metro stations and more.

 ## Getting Started